Be More Chill: Plot

 Rich Goranski is a short-statured but well-built part of the popular teen group that bullies Jeremy.
-Rich finds Jeremy at a school Halloween party and reveals to Jeremy that the object he's after is known as a "squip," a supercomputer in the form of a pill that can communicate directly to the brain.
-Rich mentions to Jeremy that he regrets bullying him but it was at the direction of his squip in order to climb through their school social ladder, and that he was also a loser like Jeremy in the previous school year prior to acquiring a squip.
-Jeremy is informed by Rich that he received his squip from a guy at the local bowling alley, but upon meeting the dealer on a later day notifies Jeremy that he is out of stock and directs Jeremy to his cousin, a supplier working at the local Payless shoe store in the Menlo Park Mall.
+Rich finds Jeremy at a school Halloween party and reveals to Jeremy that the object he's after is known as a SQUIP, a supercomputer in the form of a pill that can communicate directly to the brain.
+Rich mentions to Jeremy that he regrets bullying him but it was at the direction of his SQUIP in order to climb through their school social ladder, and that he was also a loser like Jeremy in the previous school year prior to acquiring a SQUIP.
+Jeremy is informed by Rich that he received his SQUIP from a guy at the local bowling alley, but upon meeting the dealer on a later day notifies Jeremy that he is out of stock and directs Jeremy to his cousin, a supplier working at the local Payless shoe store in the Menlo Park Mall.
 Jeremy proceeds to save up money by visiting his Aunt Linda's to clean her roof gutter but to also sell some of her Beanie Baby collection on eBay.
-He later picks up the pill after meeting the dealer's cousin in the back of the shoe store, and upon ingestion meets his squip for the first time telepathically (in the voice of Keanu Reeves as the default avatar).
-Jeremy's squip quickly goes to work with transforming Jeremy to be more "cool." by picking up some new clothes in the mall and changing his behavior, but a chance encounter with Chloe, one of the most popular girls in the school, soon turns her attention to Jeremy in a conversation guided by Jeremy's squip.
+He later picks up the pill after meeting the dealer's cousin in the back of the shoe store, and upon ingestion meets his SQUIP for the first time telepathically (in the voice of Keanu Reeves as the default avatar).
+He asks to change the voice to Brad Pitt's, but the SQUIP states that Sony couldn't get the rights to Brad Pitt.
+Jeremy's SQUIP quickly goes to work with transforming Jeremy to be more "cool." by picking up some new clothes in the mall and changing his behavior, but a chance encounter with Chloe, one of the most popular girls in the school, soon turns her attention to Jeremy in a conversation guided by Jeremy's SQUIP.
 Jeremy sees rapid progress at school, gaining friendship with Rich and skipping class to make out with Brooke, another popular girl, but slowly degrades his friendship with Michael.
 Jeremy also gains the attention of Christine through their school play rehearsals.